 Will US President-elect Trump end the Russia-Ukraine war in 100 days?

-Trump’s team aim to end the conflict by April, but the Republican leader’s terms to Moscow are unclear.
+Donald Trump’s team aims to end the conflict by April, but the Republican leader’s terms to Moscow are unclear.

-United States President-elect Donald Trump and his team plan to hit the ground running as soon as he is sworn in later on Monday, with plans to sign a number of executive orders.
+United States President-elect Donald Trump and his team plan to hit the ground running as soon as he is sworn in on Monday, with plans to sign a number of executive orders.

 Ending the war in Ukraine is among their top priorities.